Pyelogram: Procedure

-An injection of X-ray contrast medium is given to a patient via a needle or cannula into the vein, typically in the antecubital fossa of arm.
+An injection of X-ray contrast medium is given to a patient via a needle or cannula into the vein, typically in the antecubital fossa of the arm.
 The contrast is excreted or removed from the bloodstream via the kidneys, and the contrast media becomes visible on X-rays almost immediately after injection.
 X-rays are taken at specific time intervals to capture the contrast as it travels through the different parts of the urinary system.
 At the end of the test, a person is asked to pass urine and a final X-ray is taken.

 Before the test, a person is asked to pass urine so that their bladder is emptied.
 They are asked to lie flat during the procedure.

 Normal appearances

 Immediately after the contrast is administered, it appears on an X-ray as a 'renal blush'.
 This is the contrast being filtered through the cortex.
 At an interval of 3 minutes, the renal blush is still evident (to a lesser extent) but the calyces and renal pelvis are now visible.
 At 9 to 13 minutes the contrast begins to empty into the ureters and travel to the bladder which has now begun to fill.
 To visualize the bladder correctly, a post micturition X-ray is taken, so that the bulk of the contrast (which can mask a pathology) is emptied.

 An IVP can be performed in either emergency or routine circumstances.